-Although well regarded as a place of natural beauty, Lake Nasser is, in fact, one of the largest man-made lakes in the world.
+Although well regarded as a place of natural beauty, Lake Nasser, Arab Republic of Egypt is, in fact, one of the largest man-made lakes in the world.
 It was completed in 1971 as a vast reservoir located mostly (83%) in southern Egypt and the remaining part located in northern Sudan, where it is referred to as Lake Nubia.

 The area surrounding the lake is the traditional home of the Nubian people who date back to ancient Egypt.
 I found modern-day Nubian people to be extremely friendly indeed, very polite and quite humble.
 A real pleasure to meet and interact with.